lekr74/Dynasocks-Proxy/README.md

 ---

-Created by [@thetechr0mancer](https://twitter.com/thetechr0mancer) and modified by Lekr74
+Base on TREVORProxy and modified by Lekr74